 - The associate degree program is designed for individuals with experience in clinical settings.
 There is no clinical instruction provided in the associate degree nursing program.
 Students demonstrate their clinical competence during the capstone performance examination, the Clinical Performance in Nursing Examination (CPNE).

-- Students are required to submit a Verification of Health Care Experience Form signed by a clinical supervisor at the time of admission and again at the time of FCCA eligibility.
+- Students are required to submit a Verification of Health Care Experience Form signed by a clinical supervisor at the time of admission and again prior to course approval for Competencies for Contemporary Nursing Practice.

 - Students enrolled in the associate degree nursing program are assigned a primary academic advisor but may also work with different members of the academic advisement team during their enrollment.